The post-Joseon era in Korea began in 1897 and encompasses the period following...

 In the meantime, please click here to join our Facebook Group with lots of useful information and a great community of Korean Antique Furniture lovers: https://www.facebook.com/groups/koreanantiquefurniture

-Read MoreKOREAN WOODS
+Read MoreKOREAN FURNITURE CLASSIFICATION

 Read MoreTHE KOREAN DAY BED – 평상